Skip to main content

 CJC-1295 / Ipamorelin CJC-1295 is a GHRH analog providing a steady signal, while Ipamorelin is a selective GH secretagogue that mimics ghrelin, creating a strong, clean pulse of GH release.
 Potent stimulation of GH with minimal side effects, leading to improved recovery, deeper sleep, and enhanced cognitive function.

 These interventions represent a shift from a generalized approach to a personalized, systems-based recalibration.
-By addressing the specific biochemical imbalances that accompany aging, it becomes possible to support on a cellular level, complementing and amplifying the benefits of a healthy lifestyle.
+By addressing the specific biochemical imbalances that accompany aging, it becomes possible to support brain health on a cellular level, complementing and amplifying the benefits of a healthy lifestyle.

 Academic